 The moral of the story!

-Up until this big prize I’d only ever won one travel competition and that was a trip to California after entering a Twitter competition at a travel meet-up in London, which I later found out only 7 people had entered!
+Up until this big prize I’d only ever won one travel competition.
+That was a trip to California after entering a Twitter competition at a travel meet-up in London.
+Subsequently I found out only 7 people had entered it!
 Yes – the chances are slim but this post proves that it does actually happen!
-My tips would be to enter competitions on Twitter (fewer people enter), competitions at meet-ups (even fewer people enter), throw your business card into those goldfish bowls in bars/pubs, but for bigger competitions like this Sweden one … that require that little bit of extra effort … well you never know your luck!
+My tips would be to enter competitions on Twitter (fewer people enter).
+Enter competitions at meet-ups (even fewer people enter).
+Throw your business card into those goldfish bowls in bars/pub.
+But for bigger competitions like this Sweden one … that require that little bit of extra effort … and you never know your luck!
 Check out my top tips for winning travel competitions.

 All a bit of a dream

-So all in all a great experience even though with so many friends on the trip I couldn’t work out who to spend my time with while I was actually out there!
-As it happened I spent the second evening with 4 attractive Swedish girls (including 2 sisters I’d travelled with around Asia & New Zealand and an ex who’d seen all our antics in her Facebook news-feed) … well wouldn’t you?! 😉
+So all in all it was of course a great experience.
+How often do you get to fly in a private jet, let alone you own one for the weekend?!
+Even though with 50 people on the trip I couldn’t work out who to spend my time.
+As it happened I spent the second evening with 4 attractive Swedish girls (including 2 sisters I’d travelled with around Asia & New Zealand.
+Plus an ex who’d seen all our antics in her Facebook news-feed) … well wouldn’t you?! 😉

 About the author